lefmannetje/immoelize_ml/README.md

 ## Data

-- **Dataset**: Trained on +/- 60k property listings in Belgium, houses as apartments.
+- **Dataset**: We used `data/properties.csv` as datset.
+After the cleanup we held on to +/- 60k property listings in Belgium, houses & apartments.
+The `data/cleaned_Dataset.csv` is alrdy cleaned and has the best score.

 ## Model Details